gruen132/ZyrachyFarmingGuideSite/README.md

-# Zyrachy Hunt - Escape from Tarkov Guide
+# Zryachiy Hunt - Escape from Tarkov Guide

-A comprehensive, interactive web guide for hunting Zyrachy - one of the deadliest snipers in Escape from Tarkov.
+A comprehensive, interactive web guide for hunting Zryachiy - one of the deadliest snipers in Escape from Tarkov.
 This project provides detailed information about spawn locations, tactics, equipment loadouts, and critical safety information for a successful hunt.

 ## 🎯 Features